bassjompi/MSD_HW/README.md

 ## Requirements

-Youâ€™ll need the following software installed in your machine:
+You’ll need the following software installed in your machine:

-1. Vagrant
+1. Ansible
-2. Ansible
+2. Vagrant
 ---

 ## Use instructions